 Keep these four key factors in mind as you review the top crowdfunding sites in each category.

 This nonprofit crowdfunding platform makes it easy to raise money for any classroom in need of funds.
 Public school teachers across the US use the site to create classroom project requests.
 Charity Navigator gives DonorsChoose a four-star rating, due in part to the site’s transparency and the amount of control given to each donor.

 Fees: Third-party payment processing charges of 1.5% represent the weighted average of fees across all payment methods used by donors.
 Credit card or PayPal donations include a fee of about 2.5%.
 The site charges no platform fee, as operating expenses are covered by voluntary donations to the nonprofit.

-GiveCampus partners with colleges to help students, alumni, parents, and faculty launch crowdfunding campaigns for school-related projects.
-Each school has guidelines for what type of campaigns people can create.
+GiveCampus partners with colleges to help students, alumni, parents, and faculty launch crowdfunding fundraisers for school-related projects.
+Each school has guidelines for what type of fundraisers people can create.
 Funds raised go directly to the school itself.
-It’s free to create a campaign, as long as your school is partnered with GiveCampus.
+It’s free to create a fundraiser, as long as your school is partnered with GiveCampus.
 GiveCampus claims that 27 of the country’s top 50 colleges use its platform.

 Fees: Schools choose from two fee options: a monthly subscription or a small percentage of funds raised.